xelatihy/yocto-gl/docs/yocto_gl.md

 indices instead of pointers, both for speed but also to simplify code.
 BVH nodes indices refer to either the node array, for internal nodes, or a primitive array, for leaf nodes.
-BVH trees may contain only one type of geometric primitive, like points, lines, triangle or other BVHs.
+BVH trees may contain only one type of geometric primitive, like points, lines, triangle or instances of other BVHs.
 To handle multiple primitive types and transformed primitives, build a two-level hierarchy with the outer BVH, the scene BVH, containing inner BVHs, shape BVHs, each of which of a uniform primitive type.
 This is an internal data structure.

 - Members:
-    - nodes:      sorted array of internal nodes
+    - nodes:      Sorted array of internal nodes.
-    - sorted_prim:      sorted elements
+    - sorted_prim:      Sorted array of elements.
-    - type:      element type
+    - type:      Leaf element type.
-    - pos:      positions for shape BVHs
+    - pos:      Positions for shape BVHs.
-    - radius:      radius for shape BVHs
+    - radius:      Radius for shape BVHs.
-    - points:      points for shape BVHs
+    - points:      Points for shape BVHs.
-    - lines:      lines for shape BVHs
+    - lines:      Lines for shape BVHs.
-    - triangles:      triangles for shape BVHs
+    - triangles:      Triangles for shape BVHs.
-    - quads:      quads for shape BVHs
+    - quads:      Quads for shape BVHs.
-    - instances:      instance ids (iid, sid, shape bvh index)
+    - instances:      Instance ids (iid, sid, shape bvh index).
-    - shape_bvhs:      shape BVHs
+    - shape_bvhs:      Shape BVHs.
-    - own_shape_bvhs:      whether it owns the memory of the shape BVHs
+    - own_shape_bvhs:      Whether it owns the memory of the shape BVHs.
+    - ~bvh_tree():      Cleanup.

 #### Function make_bvh()